⚠️ We are currently updating our 2020/21 tax guidance across the website

-The changes in the dividend rules mean that in 2017/18 there is no tax credit/no tax to pay on his dividend income of £2,000, however as the Gift Aid declaration is still in place, the charity still reclaims £15 from HMRC.
+Because of the dividend allowance, there is no tax to pay on his dividend income of £2,000.
+However, as the Gift Aid declaration is still in place, the charity still reclaims £15 from HMRC.

 Where can I find more information on giving to charity?

 There is more information on payroll giving and Gift Aid on GOV.UK.

 You may also find HMRC’s helpsheet 342 Charitable giving helpful.